Breaking News | Kaduna: FRSC Clamps Down On Vehicles With Expired Documents, Old Number Plates

 “The defaulters were given ample time to do the new registration and other mandatory requirements.

-“The new number plate starts with the Local Government code and has the Nigerian map on it, which distinct it from the previous ones”, he said.
+“The new number plate starts with the Local Government code and has the Nigerian map on it, which distinguishes it from the previous ones”, he said.

 Muhammed stressed that the FRSC’s primary mandate was to reduce road crashes.